A Study of Bayesian Neural Network Surrogates for Bayesian Optimization: Surrogate Models

 \paragraph{Model Hyperparameters.} We consider isotropic priors over the neural network parameters with zero mean and variance parameters 0.1, 1, and 10.
 Similarly, we consider Gaussian likelihood functions with variance parameters 0.1, 1, and 10.
 The corresponding posterior predictive distributions for full-batch \hmc are shown in~\Cref{fig:noise1d}.
 As would be expected, an increase in the likelihood variance results in a poor fit of the data and virtually no posterior collapse.
 In contrast, increasing the prior variance results in a higher predictive variance between data points with a good fit to the data points, whereas a prior variance that is too small leads to over-regularization and uncertainty collapse.
 As shown in \Cref{fig:noisebar} and \Cref{fig:priorbar}, lower likelihood variance parameters and larger prior variance parameters tended to perform best across three synthetic data experiments.

-\paragraph{Network Width and Depth.} To better understand the effects of the network size on inference, we explore the differences in performance when varying the number of hidden layers and the number of parameters per layer, each corresponding to an increase in model complexity.
-In \Cref{fig:depth1d}, we can see that there is a significant increase in uncertainty as we increase the number of hidden layers from two to three, and a \bnn with four hidden layers has even larger uncertainty with higher variations in the function draws. \Cref{fig:width1d} also shows an increase in uncertainty as we increase the width of the network, where a smaller width leads to function draws that are much flatter than function draws from a larger width.
+\paragraph{Network Width and Depth.} To better understand the effects of the network size on inference, we explore the performance when varying the number of hidden layers and the number of parameters per layer, each corresponding to an increase in model complexity.
+In \Cref{fig:depth1d}, we see that there is a significant increase in uncertainty as we increase the number of hidden layers. \Cref{fig:width1d} also shows an increase in uncertainty as we increase the width of the network, where a smaller width leads to function draws that are much flatter than function draws from a larger width.
 However, the best size to choose seems to be problem-dependent, as shown in \Cref{fig:depthbar} and \Cref{fig:widthbar}.

 \paragraph{Activation Function.} The choice of activation function in a neural network determines important characteristics of the function class, such as smoothness or periodicity.
-The impact of the activation function can be seen in~\Cref{appsec:empirical}, with function draws from the ReLU \bnn appearing more jagged and function draws from the tanh \bnn more closely resembling the draws from a \gp with a Squared Exponential or Mat\'ern 5/2 covariance function.
+The impact of the activation function can be seen in~\Cref{appsec:arch}, with function draws from the ReLU \bnn appearing more jagged and function draws from the tanh \bnn more closely resembling the draws from a \gp with a Squared Exponential or Mat\'ern 5/2 covariance function.